 Wizarding gardens have to be routinely “de-gnomed” or the gnarly little potato-head creatures will take over.
 Fantastic beast expert Newt Scamander wrote that gnomes should be caught and swung around in the air, then tossed over a fence or wall (FB).

+They seemed to treat the de-gnoming as a competition of who could throw their gnome farthest.
 When Harry was bitten by a gnome and couldn't shake the creature off his finger, he managed to toss it 50 feet (CS3).

 Molly Weasley consulted Gilderoy Lockhart's book Gilderoy Lockhart's Guide to Household Pests when it was time to de-gnome the garden, but she never got a chance to tell the boys what his method was (CS3).